 In-ear vs Semi-in-ear Earbuds

 Earbuds have two main designs: in-ear and semi-in-ear.
 In-ear designs have soft tips that seal inside your ear canal.
 This helps create a secure fit, better noise isolation, and bass.
-Semi-in-ear earbuds sit at the ear canal's edge without sealing the opening.
+Semi-in-ear earbuds sit at the edge of the ear canal without sealing the opening.
 These have an airy feel and no noise cancellation.

-Who Is This Best For: The Shokz OpenRun Pro 2 are perfect for dedicated runners looking for uncompromising fit, sweat resistance, and ample awareness of their surroundings.
-If you want loud music, environmental input, and no shift fit, this is the one.
+Who Is This Best For: The Shokz OpenRun Pro 2 are perfect for dedicated runners seeking an uncompromising fit, sweat resistance, and total awareness of their surroundings.
+If you want loud music, environmental input, and no shift fit, this is the one for you.

-Why We Love Them: The unique shape and design create an ear-hugging experience that is comfortable and stays put mile after mile.
+Why We Love Them: The unique shape and design create an ear-hugging experience that is both comfortable and stays in place mile after mile.
 The open design and excellent awareness increase safety and prevent discomfort from a slick silicone bud shifting in your ear canal.

 Should You Buy It?
-If you need great headphones for running it is hard to find anything with better sound and awareness simultaneously.
-The Shokz combines increased safety and better sound with a cozy fit that can motivate you to keep going to achieve your next milestone.
+If you need fabulous headphones for running, it is hard to find anything with better sound and awareness simultaneously.
+The Shokz combines increased safety and better sound with a cozy fit that can motivate you to keep going and achieve your next milestone.

-Who Is This Best For: Bargain-hunting music lovers, or anyone willing to use a wired headset for better sound quality with less expense, will appreciate the Linsoul KZ ZSN Pro X. These are made for listeners on a shoestring budget who want a discreet and loud pair of earbuds.
+Who Is This Best For: Bargain-hunting music lovers or anyone willing to use a wired headset for better sound quality at a lower expense will appreciate the Linsoul KZ ZSN Pro X. These are made for listeners on a shoestring budget who want a discreet and loud pair of earbuds.
 They offer remarkably clear calling capabilities and excel at computer video calls, making them great for tethering to a computer.

 Why We Love It: These punch way above their price in performance.
 We love their enthusiastic bass, clear mids, and rich detail for a dirt-cheap price.
 They feel surprisingly well-built, with a comfortable, secure fit and a detachable braided cable.
 There are zero battery or Bluetooth worries, which means less frustration and more listening.

 Should You Buy It?
 If you want wired headphones on a budget, the Linsoul KZ ZSN Pro X are a go-to.
 For the cost of a pizza, you get a solid listening experience.
-They lack modern tech like wireless convenience and active noise canceling, and you'll need a headphone jack or adapter, but if you're fine with wires, these are unbeatable.
+They lack modern tech like wireless convenience and active noise cancellation, and you'll need a headphone jack or adapter.
+However, if you're fine with wires, these are unbeatable.

 If wired earbuds are okay, and budget is your top priority, the Linsoul are practically perfect for the price.